 What they have in common?
 They will soak up innings and soldier through tough games.
 Bassitt’s formula seems like it will age more gracefully, but it would be interesting to see Eovaldi in a bigger park.

-Here’s your best source of intrigue on the pitching front if your team isn’t going after deGrom or Verlander.
+Here’s your best source of intrigue on the pitching front if your team isn’t going after one of the aces.
 A dominant right-hander in Japan’s NPB, Senga has long sought to test his mettle in MLB.
-He will bring upper 90s fastball velocity and a strikeout pitch with an incredible name, the “Ghost Fork,” stateside for 2023.
+He will bring upper-90s fastball velocity and a strikeout pitch with an incredible name, the “Ghost Fork,” stateside for 2023.

-Jose Abreu, first baseman/designated hitter (36) — reportedly signing with Astros on 3-year deal
+Jose Abreu, first baseman/designated hitter (36) — signed by Astros on three-year deal worth around $60 million

-Anthony Rizzo, first baseman/designated hitter (33) — re-signed by Yankees on 2-year, $40 million deal with club option for 2025
+Anthony Rizzo, first baseman/designated hitter (33) — re-signed by Yankees on two-year, $40 million deal with club option for 2025

 Abreu, a Chicago White Sox mainstay who won AL MVP in 2020, is a prodigious line-drive hitter and run producer.
 Even as his power began to decline in 2022, he adapted by notching a career-best strikeout rate and batting .304.
 Rizzo is pure pull power, with plenty of patience and a penchant for getting plunked.
 The longtime Cub has a wealth of October experience.

-A few years removed from his peak as a terrifying all-fields home run threat, Martinez experienced a worrisome dip in power in 2022, but still hit .274.
-He should really be limited to DH duty at this point, but expect someone to take a flier to see if he can rediscover his stroke.
+A few years removed from his peak as a terrifying, all-fields home run threat, Martinez experienced a worrisome dip in power in 2022 but still hit .274.
+He should be limited to DH duty at this point, but expect someone to take a flier to see if he can rediscover his stroke.

 He’s left-handed.
 He’s a full-on good corner outfielder.
 He can and probably will make enough solid contact to threaten .300.
-It remains to be seen whether he will stick to the slap-hitting modus operandi he adopted in the Royals’ expansive home environs, but either way, he’s an everyday presence plenty of contenders could use.
+It remains to be seen whether he will stick to the slap-hitting modus operandi he adopted in the Royals’ expansive home environs, but either way, Benintendi is an every-day presence that plenty of contenders could use.

 Longtime Red Sox starter Vazquez was relegated to a backup role with the champion Astros, behind team leader Martin Maldonado.
 But there simply aren’t 29 better catchers than him.
 He’ll be someone’s primary option come spring.

-Kolten Wong, second baseman (32) — $10 million club option picked up by Brewers
+Kolten Wong, second baseman (32) — $10 million club option picked up by Brewers, later traded to Mariners

 Second basemen might be the players most affected by the infield shift limitations MLB is implementing in 2023.
 Wong was coming off the better offensive season.
 But his historically solid defense soured in 2022.
 The Brewers sided with history and picked up an option to keep Wong off the market.